 What Do Valuers Look For In A House Valuation in Australia?

-Housing valuations are a crucial step in property transactions.
-They help regulate the market and ensure all parties get a fair deal.
+A house valuation in Australia is a crucial step in a property transaction.
+It helps regulate the market and ensures all parties get a fair deal.
 But often, it can feel like these valuations have been plucked out of the sky—how do property valuers actually arrive at these crucial conclusions?

 Well, house valuations certainly aren’t decided on a whim; trained surveyors follow a regimented process for valuing properties that draw on a wide range of economic factors.
 Learning their secrets will give you an edge in the housing market.